wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--keystore-password`: Password to the keystore, if something other than "password".
+Note: the behaviour of this changed in version 2.27.0.
+Previously this set Jetty's key manager password, whereas now it sets the keystore password value.
+The key manager password can be set with the (new) parameter below.

+`--key-manager-password`: The password used by Jetty to access individual keys in the store, if something other than "password".

 `--https-truststore`: Path to a keystore file containing client public certificates, proxy target public certificates & private keys to use when